Shewiiii/EQutilities/README.md

 > [!WARNING]
 > More measurments available will be added in the future.
 It is also worth noting that the B&K 5128, while being the most accurate measurment rig available today, is expensive and has only been standardized recently, so relatively few measurements are available.
+#### Currently Compatible apps:
+- Wavelet
+- Poweramp
+- Poweramp Equalizer
+- HQPlayer (IIR plugin)
+- (Parametric EQ apps, you have to enter the values manually)

 ## AutoEQ an IEM to a chosen target
 ### With a preset (recommended)